My Top Seven Killer Tips for Jobseekers and Global Rockstars

 4) Reduce Self-Promotion

 Instead of promoting yourself, you should encourage other people’s work.
 If you help others, you will not come across as a big-headed egomaniac but as someone who cares about people.
 There is a point where you can also show your work, but it needs to be in the context of solving a problem for your followers.
 For example, they might need a checklist or a how-to guide you can provide when you often hear them ask you the same questions.
-I read that there is an 80/20-rule where 80% of the posts should be valuable content, and 20% you should promote your brand.
-So, in the case of your brand, you should talk about your work, what you have achieved, and other stuff related to your greatness for about 20% of your posts.
+I read that there is an 80/20 rule where 80% of posts should be valuable content, and 20% should be used to promote your brand.
+So, in the case of your brand, you should talk about your work, what you have achieved, and other stuff related to your greatness for up to 20% of your posts.

 5) Curate Content

-A repost does not always mean that you endorse the opinion of the tweeter, but at least you can verify that the information is genuine and up-to-date and that links are working.
-If you are like me, you probably don’t read everything you would like, but you know where to find trusted sources and where to be sceptical.
+A repost does not always mean that you endorse the opinion of the person who posted, but at least you can verify that the information is genuine and up-to-date and that the links are working.
+If you are like me, you probably don’t read everything you would like, but you know where to find trusted sources and where to be skeptical.
+If you share relevant information via the share buttons, you want to ensure you are not sharing spammy posts or other fake news.
+We have had enough of that already.

 6) Encourage Others to Have a Voice

-I know many people who suffer from “imposter syndrome” and who are modest.
-It helps occasionally when you tell others that their work is helpful and that you are reading their updates or input.
+I know many people who suffer from “imposter syndrome” and are modest.
+It occasionally helps when you tell others that their work is helpful and that you read their updates or input.
 Instead of expecting others to support you, you can do much more to help others.
 Be a giver on social media.
 Learn why this is important by reading and following Adam M. Grant.
+I wrote and sent out the Club Sandwich for over a decade with a few responses here and there, but I stayed consistent and developed my voice (in writing).
+Two years ago, at an event, someone told me they had been reading my newsletter every Sunday and was so proud to meet me in person.
+Had I waited for feedback or even permission, I would probably have stopped in 2015 already.
+Sometimes you just have to “feel the fear and do it anyway” (as Susan Jeffers already wrote back in the day in her book of 2007).

 7) Charge Your Purpose Batteries

-A Digital Presence is excellent.
-People who deal with you in real life or on a call should be positively surprised by your genuine interest in them.
-One of the reasons for the lack of trust nowadays is that everyone is putting their interest in front.
-Many people have difficulty accepting support because they are not used to free help.
+A digital presence is excellent.
+People who deal with you in person or on a call should be pleasantly surprised by your genuine interest in them.
+One reason for the lack of trust nowadays is that everyone puts their own interests first.
+Many people have difficulty accepting support because they are not used to genuine help.
 They are used to being cheated and pulled over the table, and you want to stand out.
-Charge your purpose batteries, get very clear on your purpose and one-sentence mission, and become a real giver.
+Charge your purpose batteries, get clear on your purpose one-sentence mission, and be a natural giver.

 Leave a Reply